rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 at least one `nameserver` line.
 Each `nameserver` line defines a DNS server.
 The name servers are prioritized in the order the system finds them in the file.
-Use the Internet Protocol (IP) addresses of the name servers when you enter them into the configuration file because the system won't know what to do with domain names until after it knows how to get to the DNS servers.
+Use the Internet Protocol (IP) addresses of the name servers when you enter them into the configuration file because the system doesn't know what to do with domain names until after it knows how to get to the DNS servers.

 In some cases, **/etc/resolv.conf** could be a directly managed file, populated by the